 Ferry (from Rafina port) | 2 – 3.5 hours | 35 – 76 euros |

-You can always search directly from here the available ferries to Tinos:
+You can always search directly from here for the available ferries to Tinos:

-- Ferryhopper is the largest and most safe website in Greece to book your ferry tickets from Athens to Tinos, but you can also use it just for checking timetables and prices between Athens and all greek islands.
+- Ferryhopper is the largest and safest website in Greece to book your ferry tickets from Athens to Tinos, but you can also use it just for checking timetables and prices between Athens and all Greek islands.

 READ ALSO